Tidbits from Then and Now

 On 27 May 1889, two stockholders, C.H.
 Boardman and John S. Tuttle turned their stock over to Nellie Tuttle.
 At a stockholder meeting on 29 July 1889, there were only three stockholders.
 One of them, Mr. C.A.
 Thompson had loaned and advanced money in the amount of $3,700.
 The Corporation executed a mortgage to repay him.
 Mr. Tuttle transferred only four of his five stocks to Nellie Tuttle, and the By-laws were amended so a meeting could be called with only a 2-day notice.

-On 4 December 4 1889, the stockholders sold all real estate and stock in hand to a Mr. Miller and 100 shares of stock was transferred to him by Mr. C.A.
+On 4 December 4, 1889, the stockholders sold all real estate and stock in hand to a Mr. Miller and 100 shares of stock were transferred to him by Mr. C.A.
 Thompson.
 This wound up the business of the Rutland Cracker Company as far as the Association was concerned.

 On 25 July 1890, Mr. C.A.
 Thompson resigned from the Association and a man from New York City filled the vacancy.
 Mrs. Tuttle, who held most of the stock at this point, proposed that the Corporation buy all real estate and personal property being used in the bakery business on the corner of West and Evelyn Streets and assume